pmjones/php-styler/README.md

 ### Apply Formatting

-Apply PHP-Styler to all files identified in the `php-styler.php` config file:
+Apply PHP-Styler to all files identified in the `php-styler.php` config file, overwriting them with new formatting:

 ```
 ./vendor/bin/php-styler apply